Therapeutic Products Bill – Save our Supplements by Making an Objection Before 15 Feb 2023

 There are two easy ways you can add your name to the increasing number of people who are saying no without leaving the couch!

-This might sound scary, but we can tell you it is not.
-We’ll talk you through it.
+Making an objection might sound scary, but it is not.
+We’ll walk you through it.

-- Go to this webpage and start filling out your details.
-For those fired up you can request to make a submission in person but this is not compulsory.
+1. Go to this webpage and start filling out your details.
+For those fired up you can request to make a statement in person but this is not compulsory.

 Here are some hints about making a submission.

 MPs are people too and they don’t like to read through screeds of evidence or hear your life story.
-They also won’t react well to you denigrating them either.
+They won’t react well to you denigrating them either.
 Keep it short and to the point.
 Here is an example for you to go through.
 Underneath that are some further options you can add or use as a guide when writing your submission.

 Useful comments you can add.